 In 2019, Katie co-wrote and produced Olivia Wilde’s directorial debut Booksmart.
 Most recently, Katie wrote and produced the psychological thriller Don’t Worry Darling, directed by Olivia Wilde and starring Florence Pugh, Harry Styles, Chris Pine and Gemma Chan, which New Line/WB will release in the fall of 2022.

 Moderator Matthew Ryan

 Matthew Ryan earned his MFA in Screenwriting from Loyola Marymount University in 2008.
 He has been the Pollock Theater Director since the theater opened in October 2010.
-He created and hosts the Script to Screen series, which has welcomed prestigious guests such as writer/director/producer Jordan Peele (Get Out), writer/director Damien Chazelle (Whiplash), screenwriters Emily V. Gordon and Kumail Nanjiani (The Big Sick), and writer/director/producer David Mandel, actor Tony Hale, and actress Julia Louis-Dreyfus (VEEP).
+He created and hosts the Script to Screen series, a show dedicated to in-depth screenwriting conversations with prestigious industry guests.
+Script to Screen has welcomed talent such as writer/director/producer Jordan Peele (Get Out), writer/director Damien Chazelle (Whiplash), screenwriters Emily V. Gordon and Kumail Nanjiani (The Big Sick), and writer/director/producer David Mandel, actor Tony Hale, and actress Julia Louis-Dreyfus (VEEP).